One of the solutions to malnutrition in the world’s population is as simple as growing the right food plants in the right places.

 - potentially better nutritional quality of local food plants

 The main obstacle to local people taking advantage of local food plants is a lack of knowledge about their importance and true nutritional value.
-Food Plant Solutions is focussed on imparting this knowledge to people in developing countries.
+Food Plant Solutions is focused on imparting this knowledge to people in developing countries.